jasoncui/jasoncui.github.io/_posts/2016-01-08-my-hope-for-DC-tech.md

 A bit of background to understand where I'm coming from.
 I'm currently a sophomore at Harvard studying computer science.
 Born and bred in Northern Virginia, I've worked at both a startup ([PrepFactory](https://www.prepfactory.com/)) and large tech company ([LivingSocial](https://www.livingsocial.com/)) in the capital.
 I also started my own non-profit ([DCXP](http://www.joindcxp.org/)) in the area to cultivate talented high school and college students, an attempt to strengthen DC's tech community from the ground up.

 Through my various work experiences and time networking with entrepreneurs, VCs, and angel investors through DCXP, I've left with mixed feelings.
 On one hand, I feel a deep sense of **pride and belonging**.
-It's inspiring to see life-changing innovation and wildly successful companies just steps away from where I grew up.
+It's inspiring to see life-changing innovation and wildly successful companies grow just steps away from where I grew up.
 And for that I am extremely grateful.

 On the other hand, I see a lot of room for improvement.
 I think the DC, Maryland, and Virginia (DMV) area has a lot to offer and is poised to really develop rapidly in the coming years.
 In the years to follow, I want to see more talented individuals set-up shop in the area and to build great companies, create new jobs, and foster a stronger tech community in what is already a very substantial one.